benbotto/test-repo/README.md

 name: k8s-tutorial-api
 ```

 Finally, we need to define the values that Helm will pass to our templates, like the Docker image tag and the number of replicas.
-In the `k8s` file define [`values.yaml`](https://raw.githubusercontent.com/benbotto/k8s-tutorial-api/1.1.0/k8s/values.yaml) like so.
+In the `k8s` folder define [`values.yaml`](https://raw.githubusercontent.com/benbotto/k8s-tutorial-api/1.1.0/k8s/values.yaml) like so.

 ```
 replicaCount: 1